Skip to main content

 Should You Stop Contributing to a 401(k) During Divorce?

-However, keep in mind that whatever you invest after the date of separation is likely your separate property.
+However, remember that whatever you invest after the date of separation may or may not be considered your separate property.

 Questions?
 Attorneys Offer Free Consultations

 Splitting retirement requires many people to seek the advice of an experienced attorney, even if their divorce is amicable.
-Call an attorney for a free consultation to see what they recommend for your 401(k) and other retirement accounts.
+Call a divorce lawyer for a consultation to see what they recommend for your 401(k) and other retirement accounts.
+If you develop a client relationship with a divorce attorney, they can help you with every step of the divorce process.

 Can I Solve This on My Own or Do I Need an Attorney?